 National Museum has two buildings.
 We first visit the art gallery at the Congress of the Philippines’ former house.
 Afterward, we checked the archeology division in the Department of Finance’s former house.

-My son appreciates the things seen in both the buildings, but he told us that he appreciated more the artifacts displayed in the old Department of Finance building.
+My son appreciates the things seen in both buildings, but he told us that he appreciated more the artifacts displayed in the old Department of Finance building.

-There are massive paintings and old carvings that can be seen at the Museum, but what really amazed us (who would not be?)
-Is the huge painting of Juan Luna that is in the Spoliarium.
+There are massive paintings and old carvings that can be seen at the Museum, but what really amazed us (who would not be?) is the huge painting of Juan Luna that is in the Spoliarium.

 The Finance Building can be seen in the ancient culture of Filipinos.
-Their clothing styles, hunting equipment, food storage (earthen jars), ancient writing styles, farming equipment, and musical instruments such as ancient guitar (but I have not seen piccolos).
+Their clothing styles, hunting equipment, food storage (earthen jars), ancient writing styles, farming equipment, and musical instruments such as ancient guitars (but I have not seen piccolos).

 If you are thinking of sending your child on an educational tour where parents alike also get educated, I think one of the best places is the National Museum of the Philippines.